sillsdev/ptx2pdf/docs/documentation/figures.md

 ## Image Categories
 ### Borders and backgrounds
-If the (non-standard) `cat` attribute (e.g. `cat="myborder"`)  is specified in the piclist (or USFM3 attribute list), then sidebar-like borders and background colours may be speicified for the image.
+If the (non-standard) `cat` attribute (e.g. `cat="myborder"`)  is specified in the piclist (or USFM3 attribute list), then sidebar-like borders and background colours may be specified for the image.
-The border or frame is positioned relative to the image itself (i.e. exlcuding the caption).
+The border or frame is positioned relative to the image itself (i.e. excluding the caption).
 For example:
 ![](imgs/rose_border.png)